ufii4/ECE452-group6/Topic Selection/Topics_Fred.md

 Key Features:
 1. Should be highly customizable!
 The whole marking formula should be modifiable.
 2. Link courses to their syllabuses.
-Like the ones here: https://uwaterloo.ca/electrical-computer-engineering/undergraduate-students/academic-planning-and-support/technical-electives-tes
+Like the ones here: https://uwaterloo.ca/electrical-computer-engineering/undergraduate-students/academic-planning-and-support/technical-electives-tes Other external links, like Rate My Professor, may also be added.
 3. Add support for course dependency check and some other options?